-AGENCY RESPONSIBILITIES Environmental Services The roles and responsibilities for Environmental Services are outlined in Functional Area the Environmental Services (ENVIROPLAN) Supporting Plan.
-Floodplain Management The roles and responsibilities for Floodplain Management Australia are Australia outlined in the NSW State Flood Plan.
-Fire and Rescue NSW The roles and responsibilities for Fire and Rescue NSW are outlined in the NSW State Flood Plan.
-Forestry Corporation of The roles and responsibilities for Forestry Corporation of NSW are outlined NSW in the NSW State Flood Plan.
-Health Services Functional The roles and responsibilities for Health Services are outlined in the Health Area Services (HEALTHPLAN) Supporting Plan and NSW State Flood Plan.
-Local Emergency Operations Controller (LEOCON) Monitor flood operations.
-Controller (LEOCON) If requested, coordinate support for the NSW SES Incident Controller.
-Local Emergency If requested by the NSW SES Incident Controller, advise appropriate Management Officer (LEMO) agencies and officers of the start of response operations.
-Manly Hydraulics Laboratory The roles and responsibilities for Manly Hydraulic Laboratory are outlined (MHL) in the NSW State Flood Plan.
-Marine Rescue NSW The roles and responsibilities for Marine Rescue NSW are outlined in the NSW State Flood Plan.
-Murrumbidgee Council Preparedness Establish and maintain floodplain and coastal risk management committees and ensure that key agencies are represented.
+AGENCY RESPONSIBILITIES Agriculture and Animal Services Functional Area The roles and responsibilities for the Agriculture and Animal Services are outlined in the Agriculture and Animal Services Supporting Plan and NSW State Flood Plan.
+Australian Government Bureau of Meteorology The roles and responsibilities for the Australian Government Bureau of Meteorology (Bureau) are outlined in the NSW State Flood Plan.
+Bogan Shire Council Establish and maintain floodplain and coastal risk management committees and ensure that key agencies are represented.
 Develop and implement floodplain risk management plans in accordance with the NSW Government's Flood Prone Land Policy and the Floodplain Risk Management Manual.
-Provide levee studies, flood studies and floodplain management studies to NSW SES.
-Coordinate the development of warning services for catchments prone to flash flooding.
+Provide levee studies, flood studies and floodplain management studies to the NSW SES.
 Maintain council-owned flood warning networks and flood mitigation works.
 Participate in NSW SES-led flood emergency planning meetings, to assist in the preparation of Flood Sub Plans.
 Maintain a plant and equipment resource list for the council area.
 Contribute to community engagement activities.
-Response

-AGENCY RESPONSIBILITIES Subject to the availability of council resources, assist NSW SES with flood operations including: Traffic management on council managed roads.
-Provision of assistance to NSW SES (plant, equipment and personnel) where able and requested).
+Response • Subject to the availability of council resources, assist the NSW SES with flood operations including: Traffic management on council managed roads.
+Provision of assistance to the NSW SES (plant, equipment and personnel where able and requested).
 Property protection tasks including sandbagging.
 Assist with the removal of caravans from caravan parks.
 Warning and/or evacuation of residents and other people in flood liable areas.
 Provision of back-up radio communications.
 Resupply of isolated properties.

-Technical advice on the impacts of flooding.
-Close and reopen council roads (and other roads nominated by agreement with Transport for NSW) and advise NSW SES, NSW Police Force and people who contact the council for road information.
-Assist NSW SES to provide filled sandbags and filling facilities to residents and business in areas which flooding is expected.
+AGENCY RESPONSIBILITIES Technical advice on the impacts of flooding.
+Close and reopen council roads (and other roads nominated by agreement with Transport for NSW) and advise the NSW SES, NSW Police Force and people who contact the council for road information.
+Assist the NSW SES to provide filled sandbags and filling facilities to residents and business in areas which flooding is expected.
 Assist with making facilities available for domestic pets and companion animals of evacuees during evacuations.
-Operate flood mitigation works including critical structures such as detention basins and levees and advise NSW SES regarding their operation.
+Operate flood mitigation works including critical structures such as detention basins and levees and advise the NSW SES regarding their operation.
 Manage and protect council-owned infrastructure facilities during floods.
-Provide advice to NSW SES and the Health Services Functional Area during floods about key council managed infrastructure such as sewerage treatment and water supply.
+Provide advice to the NSW SES and the Health Services Functional Area during floods about key council managed infrastructure such as sewerage treatment and water supply.
 Advise the Environmental Protection Authority of any sewerage overflow caused by flooding.
-Work with NSW SES and NSW Department of Planning and Environment to collect flood related data during and after flood events.
-Recovery Provide for the management of health hazards associated with flooding including removing debris and waste.
-Ensure premises are fit and safe for reoccupation and assess any need for demolition.
-Provide services, assistance and advice to State Government in accordance with the State Recovery Plan.
+Work with the NSW SES and NSW Department of Planning and Environment to collect flood related data during and after flood events.
+Recovery Provide for the management of health hazards associated with flooding including removing debris and waste. • Ensure premises are fit and safe for reoccupation and assess any need for demolition. • Provide services, assistance and advice to State Government in accordance with the State Recovery Plan.
+Caravan Park Proprietor(s) Prepare a flood emergency plan for the caravan park. • Ensure that owners and occupiers of movable dwellings are aware that the caravan park is flood liable by providing a written notice to occupiers taking up residence and displaying this notice and emergency management arrangement within the park. • Ensure that owners and occupiers of movable dwellings are aware that if they are expecting to be absent for extended periods, they should: Provide the manager of the caravan park with a contact address and telephone number in case of an emergency.
+Leave any movable dwelling in a condition allowing it to be relocated in an emergency (i.e.: should ensure that the wheels, axles and draw